gravitational/teleport/docs/2.3/user-manual.md

 * Explore a cluster and execute commands on those nodes in a cluster that match your criteria.
 * Share interactive shell sessions with colleagues or join someone else's session.
 * Replay recorded interactive sessions.
-* Use Teleport with OpenSSH or with other tools that use SSH like Chef and Ansible.

-In addition to this document, you can always type `tsh` into your terminal for the CLI reference.
+In addition to this document, you can always simply type `tsh` into your terminal for the CLI reference.

 ```bash
 $ tsh
 usage: tsh [<flags>] <command> [<command-args> ...]